The genocide of the Armenians

 Le baptême de l’Arménie.
 Estampe, XXe siècle.

-The legend wants that the Armenians descend from Haik, great-great-grandson of Noah by Japhet.
-It is generally admitted that they are one of the Thraco-Phrygian tribes who, arriving from the Balkans in Asia Minor around 1200 BC, conquered the ancient kingdom of Urartu and imposed their Indo-European language.
-Their presence is attested from the VIecentury BC by Persian and Greek sources.
+Legend has it that the Armenians descended from Hayk, great-great-grandson of Noah by Japheth.
+It is generally accepted that they are one of the Thraco-Phrygian tribes who, arriving from the Balkans in Asia Minor around 1200 BC, conquered the ancient kingdom of Urartu and imposed their Indo-European language.
+Their presence is attested as early as VIecentury BC by Persian and Greek sources.

-The early adoption of Christianity (IVe century), a national Church and the creation of an alphabet (Ve century) have forged a strong identity, which has survived even in the absence of a state.
+The early adoption of Christianity (IVe century), a national Church and the creation of an alphabet (Ve century) forged a strong identity, which survived even in the absence of a state.
 The last, the kingdom of Cilicia, disappeared in 1375.
-Armenia is soon divided between the Ottoman and Persian empires.
+Armenia was soon divided between the Ottoman and Persian empires.

 Recueil des différents costumes des principaux officiers et magistrats de la Porte et des peuples sujets de l’Empire ottoman.

-Collection of the different costumes of the main officers and magistrates of the Porte and of the subject peoples of the Ottoman Empire. © Onfroy bookseller, Paris, 1778–1882.
+Collection of the various costumes of the main officers and magistrates of the Porte and of the peoples subjects of the Ottoman Empire. © Onfroy bookseller, Paris, 1778–1882.
 Coll.
 BnF

-At the dawn of the XIXe century, the few 3,000,000 Armenians of the Ottoman Empire still remain strongly implanted in their ancestral territory.
-As non-Muslims, they are subject to the discriminatory status of dhimmi, "protected" as people of the Book, but second-class subjects.
-Although they enjoy relative religious and cultural freedom, they cannot bear arms or ride horses; they are subject to specific taxes and, among other things, distinctive dress codes applied more or less strictly according to the times and places.
+At the dawn of the 19the century, the few 3,000,000 Armenians of the Ottoman Empire still remain strongly implanted in their ancestral territory.
+As non-Muslims, they are subject to the discriminatory status of dhimmi, "protected" as people of the Book, but second-rate subjects.
+If they enjoy relative religious and cultural freedom, they cannot bear arms or ride a horse, they are subject to specific taxes and, among other things, to distinctive dress codes applied more or less strictly according to the times and places.

-Faced with the expansion of rival Russian power in the Balkans and the Caucasus and international pressure, the Ottoman Empire attempted to halt its decline through institutional, fiscal, and military reforms.
-The first charters aimed at establishing the equality of rights for all subjects, such as the imperial Christian and Jewish rescript, guarantee their cultural and religious autonomy.
-Hatt-i Humayoun, are adopted on the eve of March 30, 1856.
-It puts an end to the war between the Russian Empire and a coalition formed by France, England, and the Kingdom of Sardinia and comes to the aid of the Ottoman Empire, whose sovereignty and integrity will henceforth benefit from international guarantee.
-The new regulations of ethno-denominational "nations".
+Faced with the expansion of rival Russian power in the Balkans and the Caucasus, and international pressure, the Ottoman Empire attempted to halt its decline through institutional, fiscal, and military reforms.
+The first charters aimed at establishing equal rights for all subjects, such as the Imperial Christian and Jewish Rescript Millet, guarantee their cultural and religious autonomy.
+Hatt-i Humayoun, were adopted on the eve of 30 March 1856.
+He put an end to the war between the Russian Empire and a coalition formed by France, England and the Kingdom of Sardinia, which came to the aid of the Ottoman Empire, whose sovereignty and integrity were henceforth internationally guaranteed.
+The new regulations of ethno-confessional "nations".

-But the cost of the reforms impoverishes the rural population, while increasing land pressure and insecurity in the eastern provinces due to Kurdish tribes and the massive arrival of Muslim refugees driven out by the Russian conquest.
-On 13 June-13 July 1878, the Congress of Berlin internationalized the Armenian question by stating the need for reforms to improve the lot of the Armenians in the Ottoman Empire, which Russia had just defeated in the Balkans and the Caucasus.
-Congress of Berlin, the Armenian Question enters the international scene as an element of the Chronicle, from 1774 to 1923, from the decline of the Ottoman Empire until its breakup, due to its mode of governance and its inability to reform, and due to military intervention, economic, cultural, humanitarian – of the European powers in rivalry for the sharing of the remains.
+But the cost of reforms impoverishes the rural population, while increasing land pressure and insecurity in the eastern provinces due to Kurdish tribes and the massive arrival of Muslim refugees driven out by the Russian conquest.
+On 13 June-13 July 1878, by stating the need for reforms to improve the lot of the Armenians in the Ottoman Empire, which Russia had just beaten in the Balkans and the Caucasus, the Berlin congress internationalized the Armenian question.
+Congress of Berlin, the Armenian Question enters the international scene as part of the Chronicle, from 1774 to 1923, of the decline of the Ottoman Empire until its breakup, due to its mode of governance and its inability to reform itself, and because of the military intervention, economic, cultural, humanitarian – European powers in rivalry for the sharing of remains.

 THE SULTAN’S POLICY: THE TIME OF MASSACRES

-Haunted by the revolutionary danger and the rise of separatisms from the Balkans to the Arab provinces, Sultan of the Ottoman Empire and caliph of the Muslims, from the deposition of his brother Mourad V on August 31, 1876 to his own dismissal by the Young-Turks on April 27, 1909.
-Abdülhamid II suspects a possible independence temptation of the Armenians who would have the support of the Russian enemy and the European powers.
-He suspends the constitution of 1876, barely promulgated, opts for a police regime and a Pan-Islamist policy.
+Haunted by revolutionary danger and the rise of separatism from the Balkans to the Arab provinces, Sultan of the Ottoman Empire and caliph of the Muslims, from the deposition of his brother Murad V on 31 August 1876 to his own removal by the Young-Turks on April 27, 1909.
+Abdülhamid II suspects a possible independence temptation of the Armenians that would have the support of the Russian enemy and the European powers.
+He suspended the barely promulgated 1876 constitution, opts for a police regime and a pan-Islamist policy.

 Created on the model of the Cossacks, the Hamidiye tribal cavalry regiments reign terror.
 Disappointed by the promises of unimplemented reforms, Armenians began to organize themselves around political parties that advocated social and national emancipation as well as self-defense.

-The sultan responds with mass massacres: more than 200,000 deaths, thousands of orphans, forced conversions, the exodus to the Russian Caucasus, Persia or the United States.
+The sultan responded with mass killings: more than 200,000 dead, thousands of orphans, forced conversions, exodus to the Russian Caucasus, Persia or the United States.
 European public opinion is outraged and a large Armenophile movement mobilizes personalities from all political currents.
-The sultan again promises reforms, while casting opprobrium on the victims, relayed by a purchased press and some "friends" intellectuals.
+The sultan again promises reforms, while casting opprobrium on the victims, relayed by a purchased press and some "friendly" intellectuals.

 Photographie d'une scène de liesse à Marzvan.
 Empire ottoman, juillet 1908.

-Liesse scene in Marzvan.
-Ottoman Empire, July 1908. © Photography Dildilian.
-Coll.
-Haik Der Haroutiounian
+Scene of jubilation in Marzvan.
+Ottoman Empire, July 1908. © Dildilian photograph.
+Haik Der Haroutiounian collection

-Other Ottomans also rebel against the sultan’s policy.
-Members of the Young Turk movement, which appeared in 1889, are approaching the Armenian parties in exile.
-While the Empire continues to disintegrate, the re-establishment of the Constitution in July 1908 by officers of the army of Macedonia arouses enthusiasm.
+Other Ottomans also rebelled against the sultan’s policy.
+Members of the Young-Turkish movement, which emerged in 1889, came closer to the Armenian parties in exile.
+While the Empire continued to disintegrate, the re-establishment of the Constitution in July 1908 by officers of the Macedonian army aroused enthusiasm.
 The population fraternizes.
-Equality of rights is reaffirmed.
+Equal rights are reaffirmed.
 Non-Muslims enter Parliament.

-But from April 1909, the massacres of Adana, attributed to rearguard fighting by supporters of Abdülhamid II, create doubt.
-The most radical nationalist wing of the Young Turks soon imposes its dictatorship through terror.
-The loss of Balkan territories and the flow of new Muslim refugees sanctuarize Anatolia as the ultimate imperial space to preserve.
+But as early as April 1909, the massacres at Adana, attributed to rearguard fighting by supporters of Abdul Hamid II, created doubt.
+The most radical nationalist wing of the Young Turks soon imposed its dictatorship through terror.
+The loss of Balkan territories and the influx of new Muslim refugees sanctuarize Anatolia as the ultimate imperial space to be preserved.

-The Union and Progress Committee (CUP), created in 1907, opts for the Turkification of space, people and economy, and for the Alliance of Balkan Turkic peoples in Central Asia.panfarvis.
+The Union and Progress Committee (CUP), created in 1907, opts for the Turkification of space, people and economy, and for the Alliance of Turkic peoples from the Balkans to Central Asia.

-Already in the spring of 1914, the persecutions of the Greeks from the islands of the eastern Aegean and the coastal areas, and their deportation to the center of Anatolia under cover of security, are ominous.
+Already in the spring of 1914, the persecution of the Greeks from the islands of the eastern Aegean and the coastal areas, and their deportation to central Anatolia under the guise of security, was a bad omen.

 WAR AND GENOCIDE

-The First World War inaugurated new practices of violence targeting civilian populations, mass massacres legitimized in the name of higher ideals.
+The First World War inaugurated new practices of violence against civilian populations, mass massacres legitimized in the name of higher ideals.
 The war has established itself as a propitious framework.
-The emblematic case of the Armenians, targeting the own subjects of a state declared "internal enemies" by the state of which they are citizens, inaugurated the genocidal "modernity" of the 20th century.
+The emblematic case of the Armenians, aimed at the own subjects of a state declared "internal enemies" by the state of which they are citizens, inaugurated the genocidal "modernity" of the twentieth century.

-Single party, controlling all the administrative and military workings, the Union and Progress Committee (CUP) entered the war in November 1914 alongside Germany with the clear awareness that it was thus creating the opportunity to carry out its project of building a state-Turkish nation, by eradicating all groups likely to hinder it.
+As a single party, controlling all administrative and military mechanisms, the Union and Progress Committee (CUP) entered the war in November 1914 on Germany’s side with the clear awareness that it was thus creating an opportunity to carry out its project of building a state-Turkish nation, by eradicating all groups likely to hinder it.

-As early as 3 August 1914, a decree of general mobilization including the Armenians had been promulgated.
-The CUP Central Committee also decides on the formation of a special organization (SO), the Teşkilât-ı Mahsusa, a paramilitary group in charge of fighting against "internal tumors".
-The entry into war also allows for the legitimization of military requisitions, akin to plundering, targeting Armenian and Greek entrepreneurs.
+On 3 August 1914, a decree of general mobilization, including the Armenians, was promulgated.
+The CUP Central Committee also decided to form a special organization (SO), the Teşkilât-ı Mahsusa, a paramilitary group in charge of fighting against "internal tumors".
+The entry into the war also makes it possible to legitimize military requisitions, resembling looting, aimed at Armenian and Greek entrepreneurs.

 TOWARDS A PROJECT FOR THE TOTAL ERADICATION OF ARMENIANS